 Think about living well, in spite of illness.

-It’s about medical treatment that’s in line with your personal goals and values.
+It’s about medical treatment that is sensitive to your personal goals and values.
 It’s about maintaining hope and living as fully as possible.

 What is palliative care?

-Palliative care is a medical specialty that focuses on caring for the whole person – meeting the physical, emotional and spiritual needs of people with a serious illness, a life-threatening injury or other medical conditions.
-The goal of palliative care is to reduce suffering, preserve dignity and improve quality of life for patients and their families.
+Palliative care is an approach that focuses on caring for the whole person – meeting the physical, emotional and spiritual needs of people with serious, life-limiting medical conditions.
+The goal of palliative care is to reduce suffering, preserve dignity and improve quality of life for patients and their families alike.

 To ensure that patients have the best possible quality of life, palliative care focuses on:

-- Reducing symptoms caused by disease as well as its treatment
+- Managing symptoms caused by disease as well as its treatment

-- Supporting patients and families in the medical and emotional journey
+- Supporting patients and families emotionally through illness

 - Creating a plan of care that meets the needs and reflects the values of the patient